AI and copyright – an author’s viewpoint

 A personal viewpoint on AI copyright deals for authors:

-I've received an offer from a publisher, inviting me to opt in to an artificial intelligence (AI) licencing deal and I am considering what to do.
+I've received an offer from a publisher who is inviting me to opt in to artificial intelligence (AI) licencing rights.
+What should I do?
 The publisher is being approached by AI companies who want to licence their content, which would potentially include my book, ironically entitled A Copyright Masquerade.

-As I hope readers will know from the content of my website, I’ve written extensively about past battles over copyright, where we learned about some of those dangers, and which inform the complex challenges we face with AI today.
-These earlier battles that I wrote about were quite different from today's, however.
-They were about individuals being targeted by large corporations.
-Today we are dealing with an inter-industry battle, in which book authors, like myself, are stuck in the middle.
+Readers will know that I’ve written extensively about past battles over copyright which inform the complex challenges we face with AI today.
+These earlier battles that were quite different from today's.
+They were about individuals targeted by large corporations, whereas today we are dealing with an inter-industry battle, in which book authors, like myself, are stuck in the middle.
 I am trying to unpack what it means for me as an author.

 Please read this article as a positive statement.
 I would like my work to be included in any potential AI deals.
 I think there are benefits for me as an author.
 These include the ability for my work, an academic book, to be discovered by new generations of researchers and students.
 Indeed, AI is probably vital to ensure the discoverability of the book.

 However, it does feel like wading into the unknown.
 Copyright for AI is quite different from print.
 With generative AI, and the so-called large language models, it is about the right to use the text of the book for training and possibly other purposes.
 It may also entail the right of communication to the public, depending on the kind of outputs.
-The tricky aspect is how to assess the monetary value.
+Assessing the monetary value of one's work is tricky.

 Let’s cast the mirror onto the AI deals.
-The AI companies are awash with cash and settlements can potentially be more than many authors get from their printed book.
-All of which makes it worthwhile for them to get a good deal from AI licencing.
+The AI companies are awash with cash and settlements can potentially be worth far more than most authors get from their printed book.
+That makes it worthwhile for them to get a good deal from AI licencing.

-The case of Bartz v Anthropic offers a perspective on the sums at stake.
+The case of Bartz v Anthropic offers a perspective on what's at stake.
 This is a class action law suit filed in the US courts by a group of authors.
 A settlement of $1.5 billion was achieved for around half a million works.
 It is likely to realise around $3000 per work, with a 50:50 author: publisher split.
-For many authors, for example academic writers, who don’t earn much in royalties, this would be a welcome bonus.
+For many authors, such as academic writers, who don’t earn much in royalties, this would be a welcome bonus.

-Publishers need to be on the ball.
-The criteria for a book to be included in the Anthropic settlement was that the book had to be on a list of books downloaded from the pirated libraries and registered with the US Copyright Office.
-Books that were downloaded but unregistered, were simply thrown out by the law firm handling the case.
-A Copyright Masquerade can be found in a search of the shadow libraries that Anthropic downloaded, but is not registered.
+Authors should not underestimate the tough legal battle to get there.
+They and their publishers will have to make their case at quite a technical level, and they need to be on the ball.
+The criteria for a book to be included in the Anthropic settlement was not only that it was on a list of books downloaded from the pirated libraries but also that it was registered with the US Copyright Office.
+Books that were downloaded but unregistered, were deleted from the list.
+My book A Copyright Masquerade can be found in a search of the shadow libraries that Anthropic downloaded, but is not registered, and is likely to be one of those deleted books.
 This raises a crucial point: if the criteria is registration of the copyright in the US, how many British authors will miss out?

-On licencing, there is some way to go before a system can be put in place.
+A licencing system might spare us some of the pain of litigation.
+It would make sense in the AI space, where publishers don't have to bear costs for production and distribution of copies, which is the basis of the royalty system.
+However, there are question marks as to whether it should be a statutory system and there is some way to go before anything will be put in place.
 The US Copyright Office signalled the way in its report of May 2025, which recommended licencing as the way forward, but the report was immediately dumped by the Trump Administration.
 Could UK and the EU pick up the idea and run with it?

 The UK House of Lords made an attempt to address AI and copyright in the Spring of this year with a proposition for “transparency” in law, but in my opinion, that was never sufficient.
-It puts a stake in the ground, highlighting the issue to government, but what’s needed for authors is a workable solution.
+It put a stake in the ground, highlighting the issue to government, but in my opinion, it needed more policy development before it could pass into law.

 The EU AI Act includes a transparency requirement specifically for copyright purposes.
 AI companies are told to provide a “sufficiently detailed” summary of the training data obtained, following an official EU template that can be downloaded here.
 I will let you decide for yourself if this template can function in a technical environment.
-I will just say that from an author’s perspective, there is a lot of work still to do at a policy level to put together a viable legislative proposition.
+I will just say that there is a lot of work to do in order to create a viable legislative proposal.

 And so we go back to where I started: authors are the engines of the publishing industry and what’s at stake is the way that they will remunerated in the new world where their work becomes known via AI but is also used for strange new purposes we had never before imagined.
 It is difficult to determine whether or not we are getting a good deal when there is so little substantive information provided.
 Right now, the future of copyright for AI models is being decided in the courts and in obscure corporate back-rooms.
-Transparency and licencing must centre on authors, and in order to take fully informed decisions about licencing options, they must be fully involved in the process.
+That is not sustainable.

 ---